 Longevity in any business comes when quality and service are put first.
 This is certainly the case for The Cove Marina and Hewescraft.

 The Cove Marina was founded over 30 years ago, with an aim to deliver the highest quality products and exceptional service to its customers.
 Hewescraft is turning 70 years old this year and is still a proud, family-owned business that has earned a stellar reputation for building boats featuring strength and durability.

-The two companies certainly complement each other, explains David.
+The two companies certainly complement each other, explains Michael.

 “Hewescraft boats are the benchmark for versatile fishing vessels everywhere,” he says.
 “They fit perfectly with The Cove’s commitment to providing the best possible products to our clients.
 They could very well be the last boat yo

 TEXT CHRIS OCCHIUZZI | PHOTOS ANDREW FEARMAN